top of page

 • Schematic Analysis & Equipment Repair can be a great area to start using AI

 • Voice Recognition and Text-to-Speech: AI-powered voice recognition technology can be integrated into ham radio transceivers, with computers allowing operators to control their equipment using voice commands.
-Text-to-speech technology can also be used to convert CW & text messages into voice transmissions, and even making communication more accessible for operators with visual impairments.there are many ways to get very authentic voices or duplicating your voice.
+Text-to-speech technology can also be used to convert CW & text messages into voice transmissions, and even making communication more accessible for operators with visual impairments.
+There are many ways to get very authentic voices or duplicating your voice.
 Mine also converts Morse code to language, and language to Morse.
 What language would you like?
 Converting Q codes and Signal report to AI natural sounding voice has some real possibilities.
 The AI platform that I have designed around has listened and viewed hundreds of hours of me, and can sound exactly like my dialect in English, French and Spanish.

 • Remote Ham: Radio using AI for cutting-edge technology world class station.